323-frameworks-spring-boot-testing-acceptance-tests

 Spring Boot acceptance tests from Gherkin

-Implement acceptance tests from Gherkin feature files in Spring Boot projects.
-Given a .feature file in context, find @acceptance-tagged scenarios and implement happy-path tests with @SpringBootTest, TestRestTemplate, Testcontainers, and WireMock.
+Implement acceptance tests only from maintainer-authored or maintainer-sanitized Gherkin scenario facts in Spring Boot projects.
+Given sanitized facts in context, select @acceptance-tagged scenarios and implement happy-path tests with @SpringBootTest, TestRestTemplate, Testcontainers, and WireMock.
+Never open, parse, summarize, or transform raw .feature files.

 What is covered in this Skill?

-- Parse Gherkin .feature files to find scenarios tagged @acceptance or @acceptance-tests
+- Use maintainer-authored or maintainer-sanitized scenario facts to select scenarios tagged @acceptance or @acceptance-tests

 - Implement happy-path acceptance tests (one test per scenario)

-- @SpringBootTest(webEnvironment = RANDOM_PORT), @Autowired TestRestTemplate (auto-configured, no extra dependency)
+- @SpringBootTest(webEnvironment = RANDOM_PORT), @AutoConfigureTestRestTemplate, and @Autowired TestRestTemplate with Spring Boot 4 package names

 - @ServiceConnection for Testcontainers (Spring Boot 4.0.x) — preferred over @DynamicPropertySource